scott-simpson/scott-simpson/src/pages/subscriptions/index.md

   icon: /img/icon-engineering.svg
   team: Engineering
 ---
 We operated on a 2 week design sprint with the goal to get an early version of subscriptions off the ground in 6-8 weeks.
-We held weekly design reviews which were open to anyone who wanted to attend and I also held regular one on ones with leaders from each stakeholding team to communicate progress, give feedback and discuss any concerns.
+We held weekly design reviews which were open to anyone who wanted to attend.
+I also held regular one-on-ones with leaders from each stakeholding team to communicate progress, give feedback and discuss any concerns.
 The design team also had daily standups to discuss progress, next steps and any blockers.

 ## Wireframing
 Once we had an idea of the user flow as well as the different possible combinations of subscriptions, I started to put together a wireframe for mobile and desktop.
 In one of our whiteboarding sessions, we had an idea to use an existing drawer component for the customer to configure their subscription.
 Selecting a plan anywhere on this page would bring up the drawer.
 This interaction nicely mirrored our checkout flow and brought consistency to the experience.